-LULAC of Illinois, part of the largest and oldest Hispanic civil rights organization in the United States, wants to represent the voice of its members from McHenry County in a lawsuit that will determine whether private medical information about residents will be shared by the County public health department with law enforcement.
-LULAC told the Circuit Court of McHenry County in a filing earlier this week that the release of names and addresses of people who test positive for COVID-19 will undermine the basic precepts of public health, and have a dangerous and stigmatizing impact on members of the Hispanic community, discouraging many in McHenry County from seeking testing and treatment in the midst of the pandemic.
+The amicus brief filed late yesterday argues specifically that the release of names or addresses of people who test positive for COVID-19 undermines the basic precepts of public health, and has a dangerous and stigmatizing impact on members of vulnerable communities, discouraging many in McHenry County from seeking testing and treatment in the midst of the pandemic.

-LULAC is being represented in this action by lawyers from the ACLU of Illinois.
+The three groups are being represented in this action by the ACLU of Illinois.

 “Undocumented families and families with mixed immigration status – with U.S. citizens, legal residents and undocumented individuals all under the same roof – already live in fear a loved one being swept up by the Trump Administration and fast-tracked for deportation,” added Maggie Rivera of LULAC Illinois and a McHenry County resident.
-“This is exacerbated by the self-defeating efforts of McHenry police officers who want to create an ineffective list for misguided purposes.”
+“This is exacerbated by the self-defeating efforts of McHenry police officers who want to create an ineffective list for misguided purposes.
+We hope the appeals court will block this practice before it creates real harm.”

-Public health officials oppose the sharing of this information as well – the Illinois Department of Public Health urges that first responders treat every member of the public as potentially infectious given the continued challenges with testing and the fact that many people are most contagious in the days before they suspect they may have the virus and can be tested.
+Public health officials oppose the sharing of this information as well – the Illinois Department of Public Health urges that first responders treat every member of the public as potentially infectious given that many people are most contagious in the days before they suspect they may have the virus and can be tested.
 Moreover, Centers for Disease Control and Prevention guidelines advise first responder dispatchers to pose questions to those seeking EMS services to assess specific risks associated with responding to that call.

-“Sharing personal medical information for those infected with the virus with law enforcement stands in stark contrast to good public health policy and effective public health practice” says Colleen K. Connell, executive director of the ACLU of Illinois.
+“Sharing personal medical information for those infected with the virus with law enforcement stands in stark contrast to good public health policy and effective public health practice” says Ameri Klafeta of the ACLU of Illinois.
 “The pathway out of this pandemic is not through shortcuts and simple solutions.
 We should respect the personal medical privacy of our neighbors and continue our support for policies that will encourage people to get tested and to help us stem the spread of the disease.”

-“Many of our members come from countries and backgrounds where being on a government list is an invitation for stigmatization and discrimination,” added Rivera of the LULAC.
+“Many of our members come from countries and backgrounds where being on a government list is an invitation for stigmatization and discrimination,” added Fred Tsao, policy director at ICIRR.
 “Being in the United States was supposed to be the end of this sort of behavior, not a continuation.
 A global pandemic should be a time to put aside this self-defeating idea and seek the public health.
 Law enforcement in McHenry County needs to hear that message.”

 A copy of the filing in McHenry County is available here.